 Finally, Modi underlined the fact that there is a “special and privileged strategic partnership” between India and Russia, meaning deep historical bonds and mutual cooperation between the two countries.

 Russia says the summit marks a diplomatic triumph over attempts by the West to isolate it over the Ukraine conflict.
-The US, meanwhile, continues to view BRICS as a geopolitical rival and still bristles at the expansion of its own diplomatic outreach in the face of Russia’s third year of war.
+The US, meanwhile, continues to view BRICS as a geopolitical rival and still bristles at the expansion of its diplomatic outreach in the face of Russia’s third year of war.

 I feel that the ground on which PM Modi focuses on dialogue and diplomacy is extremely important in the world of complexity today.
 Such a focus by BRICS in cooperative forms will lead to more wholesome solutions for those burning issues.
-However, it still remains to be seen whether all these member nations could align their interests.
-It will definitely be a balancing act, but with the right approach, BRICS will really make a difference in this world.
+However, it remains to be seen whether all these member nations could align their interests.
+It will be a balancing act, but with the right approach, BRICS will make a difference in this world.

 Minutes by M31GlobalNews